Rxpr0/Expense_Tracker/README.md

 Expense Tracker is a **Flutter-based mobile application** designed to help users:

-- ➕ Add new expenses بسهولة
+- ➕ Add new expenses
 - 📋 View a list of all expenses
 - 🗂 Categorize expenses (Food, Travel, Leisure, Work)
 - 📅 Select dates for each transaction